KatIsCoding/BlazarAIO-PublicDownload/README.md

 > We considered the information above this section as really important, please read it if you haven't

 ### Installation
-- Download the .zip file found here: https://mega.nz/file/Gl1FgYYZ#_P8sXnLgFLYNZwk-L7HHvZEjVEHduzDBRjWRCec1Uag
-- Right-click on it and click on unzip
-- Open the just unzipped folder
-- ##### Since v3.1.0b the AutoUpdates was introduced, that's why we will need you to do some extra steps in order to be able to use that feature
+##### Since v3.1.0b the AutoUpdates were introduced, that's why we will need you to do some extra steps in order to be able to use that feature
+- Download [this file](https://cdn.discordapp.com/attachments/637141086334222369/890399171197145118/install.ps1) and move it to the folder were you want to install BlazarAIO
 - Right click the file named "install.ps1" and then left click the option `Run with PowerShell`
 - A blue window like the following should appear: (Ignore the contents of the following image since it may vary in your case)
 - ![img](https://media.discordapp.net/attachments/858836866823094272/887919689647407144/unknown.png)